This product is currently unavailable. Check out other Kahuna massage chairs we've analyzed.

 Also, for some reason, the massage timer works a bit differently on the 8800S.
 All the offered massages default to a ten-minute duration, which can be increased or decreased in five-minute increments, to a maximum of thirty minutes.

 Per the manufacturer, there are some other differences, but these don’t concern themselves with features.
-The 8800S is quieter and its recline action is faster and smoother.
-The built-in computer is faster on the 8800S than it is on the 8800.
+The 8800S is quieter, and its recline action is faster and smoother.
+The built-in computer is faster on the 8800S than on the 8800.

 Taken together, these small improvements make the 8800S feel more polished and refined.
 Nonetheless, it is for each person to decide if that, plus the body stretch feature is sufficient to justify the rather significant increase in price that the 8800S represents.